brazillian/caesar-cipher/README.md

 <code>
 $ ./make (your_shell_name, eg: bash/zsh)
 </code>

-<p>This will create a bin folder in the current directory, compile the program, and add to your path variables the executable</p>
+This will create a bin folder in the current directory, compile the program, and add to your path variables the executable